Vas2016/CameraRaspi/README.md

 # RRO

-team VVM - 3st place
+team VVM - the 3rd place

 by Vasily Yuryev